pattshreds/rezu/README.md

 <hr>
 The name Rezu comes from my idea of a "review zoo".
 This application will show honest reviews, from real people instead of reviews posted by bots, influencers, sponsored individuals, etc.
 <hr>
-# App is currently under construction and not working.
-I'll post the link here once it's up!
+<strong>App is currently under construction and not working.
+I'll post the link here once it's up!** </strong>